Can I Borrow from a Life Insurance Policy?

 When a loan is taken from a policy, the insurance company will charge the policyholder interest, which is added to the loan balance.
 And the policyholder can make payments when they like.

-The policyholder captures the interest, and there is freedom when paying it back.
+The policyholder’s cash value will continue to grow with interest and dividends even while the loan is outstanding, and there is immense flexibility when paying it back.
 However, there are some essential things to keep in mind:

 - Interest will continue to accumulate until the loan is paid, so taking too much out without paying some back puts the policyholder at risk of exceeding the cash value.
 If this happens, the policy will lapse.

 - Outstanding loan balance will be deducted from the death benefit when the policyholder passes away, which may reduce the amount of money given to the beneficiaries.

 - Only some insurance policies allow the policy to grow at the same rate as if there was no policy loan, so that borrowing may affect the cash value growth.